Guns drawn during police protest in Colorado Springs

 “I never thought it would be something to happen here, but unfortunately it has, and it’s just been an outrage for everybody,” said Eve Hernandez-Maestas, a protester.

-Anger brewing, after Colorado Springs Police shot and killed a 19-year-old robbery suspect Saturday night.
+Anger was brewing after Colorado Springs police shot and killed a 19-year-old robbery suspect Saturday night.

-“One of our friends De’Von bailey was shot 7 times in his back by a Colorado Springs Police Officer,” said Hernandez-Maestas.
+“One of our friends De’Von Bailey was shot seven times in his back by a Colorado Springs police officer,” Hernandez-Maestas said.

-Note: The El Paso County Coroner still has not confirmed the man’s identity or released how many times he was shot.
+The El Paso County Coroner has not confirmed the man’s identity, and investigators have not said how many times he was shot.

-“Everybody deserves a good life and his life was cut short,” said Hernandez-Maestas.
+“Everybody deserves a good life, and his life was cut short,” Hernandez-Maestas said.

-“I am so so blown away by the number of caucasian people out here today, that means more than anything because they don’t have to be out here.
+“I am so so blown away by the number of Caucasian people out here today,” protester Sierra Spencer said.
+“That means more than anything, because they don’t have to be out here.
 They are standing up for stuff that they will never encounter.
-So it just blows me away,” said protester Sierra Spencer.
+So it just blows me away.”

 “It’s shameful,” said Paul Hoffman, a Colorado Springs resident who supports the police.
 “I’m sure there are bad policemen like there is bad clergymen or bad bankers, but just the fact that cops are going around killing people is just insanity.
 I support them 100 percent.”

-Still when guns were drawn police defending the very people who moments ago were against them.
+When guns were drawn, police defended the very people who moments ago were protesting their actions.

-“We are here to protect the rights of everyone involved whether they are upset with us or not,” said Lt.
-Sokolik.
+“We are here to protect the rights of everyone involved, whether they are upset with us or not,” Sokolik said.